Mist-apps/mist-api/README.md

 The API works in standalone with it's own webserver.
 But it is not recommended to use it directly in production for security reasons.
 Use Nginx as proxy to listen on the port 80 and forward the requests to thew ebserver listening on port 8080 for examle.
 For a developpement installation, you may use the integrated webserver without nginx.

+The API rely on a MongoDB database for storing data.

 The "build-essentials" package is needed to compile some node modules dependencies.
 For example, the BSON module is compiled during installation.
 If the package is not installed, another library, much slower, will be used.

 A deploy script is available to deploy the application automatically.
-It deploys in developpement or production environment.
+It deploys in development or production environment.
 In production, it connects to the git repository to get changes from the master branch.
-In developpement , it rsync from your sources directory to the deployment directory.
+In development , it rsync from your sources directory to the deployment directory.

 These manual works on debian-like distros (tested on Debian/Ubuntu).